wilsonliaows/docs/connectors/mssql/updated-row-trigger.md

 As such, the values in the selected column should not be repeated in your table.
 Typically, this column is the primary key of the table (e.g. `ID`).
 It should be incremental and sortable.
 This column can also be indexed for better performance.

-Only columns that have **primary key** or **unique** constraints can be used.
+Only columns that have **PRIMARY KEY** or **UNIQUE** constraints can be used.
 Run this SQL query to find out which columns fulfill this requirement.

 ```sql
 SELECT col.column_name